 Case Conference: Fellows attend a weekly City-Wide ID case conference attended by infectious disease, microbiology, pharmacy, and pathology clinicians.
 Fellows are expected to present a case and literature review monthly at this conference.

-Journal Club: ID journal club and separate Healthcare Epidemiology journal clubs meet monthly and fellows are expected to attend and present at these conferences.
+Journal Club: ID journal club and a separate Healthcare Epidemiology journal club meet monthly and fellows are expected to attend and present at these conferences.

 Core Curriculum: A weekly core conference series covering the spectrum of Infectious Disease problems and basic science background is provided.

-Research Conference: A quarterly ID research conference provides a venue for ID Fellows to present their research work in a collegial and helpful environment.
+Research Conference: A monthly ID research conference provides a venue for ID Fellows to become more aware of ongoing projects and present their research work in a collegial and helpful environment.

 Infections Control Training:

 Fellows have a month rotation in infection control and antimicrobial stewardship.
-During this rotation fellows receive didactic and practical training in healthcare epidemiology.
-They will also complete the SHEA on-line training course in Healthcare Epidemiology
+During this rotation fellows receive didactic training and practical experience in healthcare epidemiology and antimicrobial stewardship.
+They will also complete the SHEA on-line training course in Healthcare Epidemiology.

 - Fellowship Program